EmmanuelOga/plangs2/packages/frontend/src/components/facets/README.md

         * FacetText: simple text search input.
         * FacetMulti: simple text search input, but more than one input is allowed.
         * FacetTable: handles rows of entries with a count of matches.
 1 or more selections, all or any can be matched.

-## WebComponents

-Only FacetMain is a web component.
-A tag like `<facet-main tab="plangs" />` is used to start up the facets.